 - Tomato paste – Just a tablespoon for a little more depth of flavour.

 - Rice – I had some cooked wild rice blend leftover in the fridge so that is what I used.
-You can absolutely use any other cooked grain you like such as brown rice, long grain white rice, quinoa, freekeh, or farro.
+You can absolutely use any other cooked grain you like such as brown rice, long grain white rice, quinoa, freekeh, farro or cauliflower rice.
 However, if you don’t have a pre-cooked grain on hand, choose one that cooks quickly such as quinoa or white rice.

 - Kalamata olives – I love olives so I throw them in but leave them out if they aren’t your thing.